-Dr. Koutros’s research involves the design and conduct of epidemiologic investigations to evaluate occupational exposures as potential risk factors for cancer.
-She employs state-of-the-art exposure assessment methods and molecular studies within highly exposed populations to identify and clarify the biological mechanisms underlying chemical-induced carcinogenesis.
-She has a particular interest in the interaction between these exposures and inherited genetic variation, also known as gene-environment interaction, as well as the interplay between somatic variation and alterations at the tumor level and chemical exposures.
+Dr. Stella Koutros’s research involves the design and conduct of epidemiologic investigations to evaluate occupational exposures as risk factors for cancer.
+She employs state-of-the-art exposure assessment methods and molecular studies within highly exposed populations to identify the etiology and clarify the biological mechanisms underlying chemical-induced carcinogenesis.
+Areas of interest include exposures occurring in the workplace and those contributing to the etiology of bladder cancer.

 Occupational exposures are a leading risk factor for bladder cancer, second only to smoking.
-Dr. Koutros is currently leading efforts within large case-control studies of bladder cancer to identify important occupational exposures that might influence risk, in particular with exposure to diesel exhaust.
-Dr. Koutros and her collaborators are also examining potential gene-environment interactions as well as incorporating important somatic variation and bladder tumor marker data to integrate exposure, germline genetic variation, and somatic changes to gain insights into the mechanisms of bladder carcinogenesis.
+Dr. Koutros is currently leading efforts within large case-control studies of bladder cancer to identify important occupational exposures that might influence risk.
+Dr. Koutros and her collaborators are examining potential gene-environment interactions as well as incorporating important somatic variation and bladder tumor marker data to integrate exposure, germline genetic variation, and somatic changes to gain insights into the etiology of bladder carcinogenesis.

 Koutros S, Beane Freeman LE, Lubin JH, Heltshe SL, Andreotti G, Barry KH, DellaValle CT, Hoppin JA, Sandler DP, Lynch CF, Blair A, Alavanja MC.
 Risk of total and aggressive prostate cancer and pesticide use in the Agricultural Health Study.
 Am J Epidemiol.
 2013;177(1):59-74.